Yoast/wordpress-seo/readme.txt

     * Fixes the width of the readability column on post overview, props [rikayla](https://github.com/rikayla)

 * Enhancements
-    * Improved feedback text for subheading too long assessment.
+    * Improves feedback text for subheading too long assessment.

 = 4.2.1 =